gitcordier/FunctionalAnalysis/README.md

   - 1_4.tex
   - 1_5.tex
   - 1_6.tex
-  - 1_7.texI choose to start with this because it is a lovely result, since it connects a topological result
-    (*to be metrizable or not to be*) with number theory.
+  - 1_07.tex This is a lovely result, since it connects a topological result (*to be metrizable or not to be*) with number theory.
   - 1_9.tex Continuity, openness of a linear mapping.
   - 1_10.tex Continuity, openness of a linear mapping onto a finite dimensional